7 Tips For Buyer Persona Development & Embedding Them In Your Organization

 Developing b2b buyer personas may not be the Holy Grail of business strategy, but it surely is another string to the marketer’s bow.
 In other words, it’s an opportunity to hit the bullseye – but only if done well.
 If done poorly, your set of personas might as well be stray arrows flying off course.

-With that in mind, here are 7 tips for buyer persona development and embedding them within your organisation:
+With that in mind, here are 7 tips for buyer persona research and development and embedding them within your organisation:

 1. Segmentation is effective in supporting persona creation, but is not a necessary condition